kyt4n/Malaysia-COVID-19-Dataset/README.md

 - Pending

 ### Why this dataset exist?
 Ministry of Health (MOH) Malaysia does not provide the COVID-19 public health data in any easily accessible format.
 They only provide the raw numbers and text as is, along with infographics that are hardly informative.
-This work sets to fill the gap.

 ### Visualization on Tableau Public
 https://public.tableau.com/app/profile/tanky/viz/MalaysiaCovid-19Visualization/Overview